DataDog/documentation/content/en/tracing/trace_explorer/trace_view.md

 {{< img src="tracing/trace_view/flamegraph.png" alt="Flame Graph" style="width:90%;">}}

-The default visualization that displays all the spans for an associated trace, color-coded on a timeline.
+The Flame Graph is the default visualization that displays all the color-coded spans from a trace on a timeline.
 This is useful for understanding the execution path of a request and where time was spent over a trace.

 To navigate the graph, scroll to zoom, click and drag to move around, and use the minimap to zoom into the selected span or zoom out to the full trace.